basho/basho_docs/source/languages/en/riak/ops/mdc/v3/architecture.md

 ## How Version 3 Replication Works

-In Multi-Datacenter (MDC) Replication, a cluster can act as the **source cluster**.
-The source cluster sends replication data to one or more **sink clusters** (generally located in datacenters in other regions or countries).
+In Multi-Datacenter (MDC) Replication, a cluster can act as either the

+* **source cluster**, which sends replication data to one or
+* **sink clusters**, which are generally located in datacenters in other regions or countries.

 Bidirectional replication can easily be established by making a cluster both a source and sink to other clusters.
 Riak Enterprise